SgtCoDFish/bedrock-bootstrap/06-uart-xxd/README.md

 0x00001000 in ?? ()
 ```

 The gdb warning is just telling us that there's no debugging information for the target.
-It would take a huge amount of work to add that to our ELF headers and it might not even work properly if we did add it, so we'll have to take a more analytical approach.
+It would take a non-trivial amount of work to add that to our ELF headers and it might not even work properly if we did add it, so we'll have to take a more manual, analytical approach.

 ### Navigating in GDB